This recycled watering globe made from a wine bottle is saving my jasmine from last year's drought.

 Yes, you absolutely can!
 Watering globes, plant nannies, and other waterers can be expensive.
 With materials you can retrieve from your recycling bin, you can make your own watering globes.
 Not only that, but they actually hold more water than those you see in commercials!
 Plastic water bottles, milk jugs, beer bottles, and wine bottles all make easy do-it-yourself recycled plant nannies.

 All watering globes work with the same concept.
 A reserve of water is inserted into the plant container with only small openings for the water to move through.
 The small openings keep the water from simply pouring out of the reservoir.
 As the soil becomes too dry, it pulls the water from the source.
 When the roots and soil suck up an appropriate amount of water, the pull stops, which means the surplus water remains in the reservoir.
-Watering globes and the like make it easy to give plants their ideal amount of water without actually being there.
+Watering globes and the like make it easy to give plants their ideal amount of water without you needing to be there.

 Many companies are capitalizing on this cheap concept, but you can make perfectly functional plant nannies out of recycled bottles.
-Learn how to create a homemade watering globe in a few simple steps below!
+Learn how to create a homemade watering globe in just a few simple steps!